railcore/railcore.github.io/build_and_troubleshoot/bed_level.md

 ## Mesh Map

-Even with the bed parallel to the print movement, the build surface itself may not be flat; it could be warped like a wave or bowl or hvae dents and peaks.
+Even with the bed parallel to the print movement, the build surface itself may not be flat; it could be warped like a wave or bowl or have dents and peaks.
 Mapping the high and low points of the print bed shows any irregularities or distortions in the flatness of the bed.
-Software can use a matrix of these measuerd points as a topographic map, to raise/lower the head while printing to travel along the known shape of the surface.
+Software can use a matrix of these measured points as a topographic map, to raise/lower the head while printing to travel along the known shape of the surface.

 For a very flat bed and build plate, the Mesh map is not necessary for real-time correction during the print, but generating a simple Mesh Map can still be a useful diagnostic to view the alignment of the X rails and bed.